Quick and easy Christmas table decorations we can make cheaply are gold dust when we’re drowning in the chaos of Christmas prep.

-If you need to decorate your Christmas table cheaply there are all sorts of lovely quick ways to create a Christmas centrepiece from things you already have in your home.
+There are all sorts of lovely quick ways to decorate your Christmas table cheaply with things you already have in your home such as :

 Reusing old stuff is key to a more zero waste Christmas but also a brilliant way to create fun and modern Christmas decorations.